oracle-livelabs/security/accessgovernance-oci-iam/instance-setup/ag-instance-setup.md

 ### Prerequisites
 This lab assumes you have:
 - A valid Oracle OCI tenancy, with OCI administrator privileges.
-- Choose a region where Access Governance is available.
+- **Choose a region where Access Governance is available**

 ## Task 1: Create AG Service instance

-Login to the OCI console using the Identity domain: ag-domain as the **Identity Domain Administrator** , if not currently not logged in to the Identity domain.
+Login to the OCI console using the Identity domain: ag-domain as the **Identity Domain Administrator** which is **idd-admin** as per our lab , if not currently not logged in to the Identity domain.

 1. In the OCI console, click the Navigation Menu icon in the top left corner to display the *Navigation menu.* Click *Identity and Security* in the *Navigation menu*.
 Select *Access Governance* from the list of products.
 If you don't see the menu option, please check the region selected and make sure that Access Governance is available in that region.